- A nation’s culture resides in the hearts and in the soul of its people. -Mahatma Gandhi

 Thousands laid down their lives so that our country breath this day –Never Forget Their Sacrifice

-On the eve of the Independence Day, President of India gives the speech in which he directly addresses the nation, putting forward the Government’s agenda of development and sharing views on the path traveled so far after the achieving Independence.
+On the eve of Independence Day, President of India gives a speech in which he directly addresses the nation, putting forward the Government’s agenda of development and sharing views on the path traveled so far after achieving Independence.